Northwest

 Just steps from the ferry, you’re at the Bird Rock Hotel on Friday Harbor.
 This boutique property exudes comfort and charm in each of its 15 unique rooms.

-Hotel Bird Rock
+Bird Rock Hotel

 Top rated